witchblue/website/content/about.md

 ![witchblue-figlet](/f.png)

-This is Shakeera and I'm a BCA cybersecurity student currently studying in JU, Bangalore.
+This is Shakeera and I'm a BCA cybersecurity graduate from  student Jain University, Bangalore.
 I'm passionate about the world of cybersecurity and the challenges it presents in today's digital age.

 As a beginner cybersecurity student, I have a range of interests that go beyond the world of cybersecurity.
 I'm curious about various fields and disciplines, and I enjoy exploring new topics and ideas.